 After two years of meeting 707s flying in and out of Faro and taking at least one speculative flight to Funchal, the mystery woman continued to elude him, and it was becoming an obsession.

 Manuel took his educational duties seriously, trying – and failing – to set me up with a buxom middle-aged housewife from a Mancunian hen party.
+I already had a beautiful 21-year-old girlfriend, so wasn’t terribly keen.
 However he failed to warn me about the manager of the Sol e Mar, a confirmed bachelor, who had worked for some years at the Adelphi in Liverpool.
 We chatted for an hour or two about the old country.
 After treating me to an excellent dinner he invited me to stay the night, as he had a few empty rooms.
 I’d put away far too much Dão and bagaceira – suddenly I thought I could see his game and panicked.
 I said até logo and staggered off into the night to look for my Mini.
 Somehow I found my way from Albufeira back to my apartment at Praia d’Oura.
 I took a mind-clearing dip in the freezing Atlantic.